Growth doesn’t happen without change.

 For example, your goal may be delivering a better employee experience.
-There are multiple touch points that determine employee experience.
-It starts at candidate screening, onboarding process, training process, service requests, and any other department-specific process.
+Multiple touchpoints determine employee experience.
+It starts with candidate screening, onboarding, training, service requests, and any other department-specific process.
 Each of these processes has KPIs that can indicate the efficiency of the process.

 Once the goals are set, choose a BPM tool with the right set of features that fit your needs.
 A dedicated process management tool keeps all processes in one place.
 Instead of tracking them in multiple tools and emails, you can make changes to the process and measure results easily.

-Show only the data that is necessary for a particular step and hide all irrelevant data that might confuse employees
+- Show necessary data for a particular step and hide all irrelevant data that might confuse employees

-Identify situations where the process might need to break away from the usual workflow and work out the alternate steps
+- Find alternative steps for situations where the process needs to break away from the usual workflow

 3. Implement the redesigned process

 Before you go ahead and squeeze in an entirely new process, get buy-in from the stakeholders and upper management.
 Most BPM efforts fail due to a lack of employee buy-in.
-When an employee is required to shift from their comfort zone, you should give them a compelling reason to do so.
+When an employee is required to shift from their comfort zone, you should give them a compelling reason.

-Explain to them what errors are going to be prevented and how their work will get easier.
-When the stakeholders invest their efforts in your new process, it is so much easier to implement the new process successfully.
+Explain to them what errors will be prevented and how their work will get easier.
+When the stakeholders invest their efforts in your new process, it is much easier to implement it successfully.

 4. Monitor and optimize the process